rhalff/grunt-reload-chrome/README.md

 Task targets and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

-This grunt tasks makes use of [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) package.
+This grunt tasks makes use of the [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) package.

 So first Chrome needs to be started with the `--remote-debugging-port=<port>` option to enable the [Remote Debugging Protocol][1], for example: